Creating Data Profile¶

-In this document, we will learn how to create Data Profile in Astera Centerprise.
+In this document, we will learn how to create a Data Profile in Astera Centerprise.

 Using Data Profile¶

-In this case, we have Customers data coming in from a Database Table Source.
+In this case, we will use data from a Customers Database Table Source.

 We want to collect statistics on these fields of data.
-For this purpose, we will use Data Profile feature of Centerprise.
+For this purpose, we will use Centerprise’s Data Profile feature.

-1. To get a Data Profile object from the Toolbox, go to Toolbox > Data Profiling > Data Profile.
-If you’re unable to see the toolbox, go to View > Toolbox or press Ctrl + Alt + X.
+1. To get the Data Profile object from the Toolbox, go to Toolbox > Data Profiling > Data Profile.
+If you are unable to see the Toolbox, go to View > Toolbox or press Ctrl + Alt + X.

 2. Drag-and-drop the Data Profile object onto the dataflow designer.

-You can see that the dragged Profile object is empty right now.
-This is because we haven’t mapped any fields on it yet.
+You can see that the Data Profile object is empty right now.
+This is because we have not mapped any fields to it yet.